Storulvån Mountain Lodge

-Storulvån Mountain Lodge (Storulvåns fjällstation) is a mountain station in Åre Ski Area, Undersåkers parish, Åre Municipality in Jämtland County in western Sweden, belonging to the Swedish Tourist Association (STF).
+Storulvån Mountain Lodge (Storulvåns fjällstation) is a mountain station in Undersåker parish, Åre Municipality in Jämtland County in western Sweden, belonging to the Swedish Tourist Association (STF).
 The first building was erected in 1900 as a rest station on the path from Handöl to Sylarna.
 The Storulvån Lodge has 148 beds and self-catering facilities near the main building, as well as a restaurant and a sauna.
 Accessible by road (about an hour's drive from Åre), the lodge is a starting point for numerous tours and day trips to nearby mountains including Storsnasen, Getryggen, Tväråklumparna, and Mettjeburretjakke.

 The mountain lodge

 The mountain lodge was first established over 100 years ago but after the original facility was destroyed by fire in 1987, a new lodge was built in 1989.
 It is located at a height of 730 m above sea level not far from the tree line.
 Hiking trails lead into the mountains of Jämtland, including Sylarna and Blåhammaren.
 Depending on the time of year, the lodge is also a good base for skiing on the slopes of Getryggen, for visiting the Mettjeburretjakke caves or for taking a mountain bike trip to the Tjallingen Sami settlement.